-- Federal Bureau of Investigation's (FBI) updated definition from Uniform Crime Reporting (UCR) Summary Reporting System.

-- Statutory Rape

-- Definition:

-- The engaging in of sexual intercourse wherein at least one individual is a minor (under 18 and not the spouse of the other individual), even when the underage party consents to the act.

-- California Penal Code 261.5

-- Oral Copulation by Force

-- Definition:

 - Oral copulation is defined as any contact between the mouth of one person and the sexual organ or anus of another person.
 The act is accomplished once the contact has been made, regardless of whether or not there was penetration.
 These acts become sexual assault when they are

 - Performed with a minor (who cannot legally consent to a sexual act)

 - Performed on an adult who has not consented to the act

 - Accomplished through force or fear

 - California Penal Code 266c

-- Forcible Penetration with a Foreign Object

-- Definition:

-- Any person who commits an act of sexual penetration when the act is accomplished against the victim's will by means of force, violence, duress, menace, or fear or immediate and unlawful bodily injury on the victim or another person

-- "Sexual Penetration" is the act of causing the penetration, however slight, of the genital or anal opening of any person or causing another person to penetrate the defendant's or another person's genital or anal opening for the purpose of sexual arousal, gratification, or abuse by any foreign object, substance, instrument, or device, or by an unknown object.

-- California Penal Code 289

 - Sexual Battery

-- Definition:
+- o Definition:

-- Any person who touches an intimate part of another person while that person is unlawfully restrained by the accused or an accomplice, and if the touching is against

-the will of the person touched and is for the purpose of sexual arousal, sexual gratification, or sexual abuse.
+- Any person who touches an intimate part of another person while that person is unlawfully restrained by the accused or an accomplice, and if the touching is against the will of the person touched and is for the purpose of sexual arousal, sexual gratification, or sexual abuse.

+- California Penal Code 243.4

+- Drug Facilitated Sexual Assault

+o "Date Rape"

-- California Penal Code 243.4 - Drug Facilitated Sexual Assault - "Date Rape" - So called "date rape" is also known as "acquaintance rape" or "hidden rape" and usually occurs between individuals who know each other. - Substances can be willingly ingested or surreptitiously administered which can render an individual incapable of providing consent - Sexual Coercion - Pressuring an individual to perform sexual acts after a date because individual feels that it is "owed" to them - Pressuring an individual to perform sexual acts after they have stated "NO"
+- So called "date rape" is also known as "acquaintance rape" or "hidden rape" and usually occurs between individuals who know each other. - Substances can be willingly ingested or surreptitiously administered which can render an individual incapable of providing consent

-Sexual Misconduct
+Sexual Coercion